mixbytes/hardhat-modify-storage-examples/README.md

 Change Tether USD contract owner address
 ----------------------------------------

-[USDT smartcontract](https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7) has a public variable [`address owner`](https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7#readContract).
+[USDT smart contract](https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7) has a public variable [`address owner`](https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7#readContract).
 Let's find its slot and change it to our signer address.
 Once this is done we'll be able to run some privileged methods like increasing the total supply.

-First we add an interface to communicate with USDT.
+First, we add an interface to communicate with USDT.
 The interface depends on IERC20 so we need to install Openzeppelin contracts:
 ```sh
 npm install @openzeppelin/contracts
 ```